microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 ### Specify a custom location for a build artifact

-You can control the location where artifacts are downloaded using the `downloadRoot` key.
+You can control the location where artifacts are downloaded using the `root` key.

 ```yaml
 - job: Build